 - Team communication and collaboration apps.
 These apps facilitate quicker, more organized communication within and across your teams.
 To find all of our picks for the best team communication apps, view our list of top small business collaboration apps.

 - Task and project management apps.
-These apps divide your team's tasks into projects, with deadlines and individual team member assignments specified as well.
-To learn more about these apps and see our favorite picks, visit our project management software reviews page.
+These apps divide your team’s tasks into projects, with deadlines and individual team member assignments specified as well.

 - Note-taking apps.
 Note-taking apps include platforms for creating and organizing traditional text notes.
 They also include handwriting recognition apps that convert notes taken by hand on mobile devices into legible text.
 To learn more about handwriting recognition apps, view our list of the top handwriting recognition apps.